This project was delivered between April 2022 and March 2025.

 4) Modelling Urban Flood Resilience

-The main aim of the project is to generate an integrated and inclusive approach to flood risk modelling (based on different knowledge systems) towards effective solid waste management and flood resilience in urban informal settlements in South Africa.
-Pursuant to this main aim, two major objectives of the project are: to understand flood vulnerability in informal settlements and the different factors (including solid waste) exacerbating the impacts of floods in informal settlements; and to identify different forms of knowledge which will inform a comprehensive framework for an integrated flood risk modelling approach.
-The project is using the case of eThekwini Municipality in KwaZulu-Natal Province and is being delivered by the Institute of Natural Resources.
+The main aim of this project was to generate an integrated and inclusive approach to flood risk modelling (based on different knowledge systems) towards effective solid waste management and flood resilience in urban informal settlements in South Africa.
+Pursuant to this main aim, two major objectives of the project were: to understand flood vulnerability in informal settlements and the different factors (including solid waste) exacerbating the impacts of floods in informal settlements; and to identify different forms of knowledge to inform a comprehensive framework for an integrated flood risk modelling approach.
+The project looked at two case-studies in KwaZulu-Natal Province, Quarry Road West settlement in eThekwini Municipality, and Jika Joe settlement in uMgungundlovu Municipality.
+The project was delivered by the Institute of Natural Resources.

 5) Fate and impacts of microplastic pollution

-This project is investigating the combined effects of climate change stressors and pollutants on fish.
-To do this we will be determining if leachates and Persistent Organic Pollutant (POP) contaminants have the potential to dissociate from plastic particles and enter the bodies of fish.
-This will help us to understand potential impacts of pollution on fish and the ecotoxicological effects of pollution at an ecosystem level that could change species composition, food web interactions, and community structure.
-This project is being delivered by the Institute of Natural Resources.
+This project investigated the combined effects of climate change stressors and pollutants on fish.
+To do this the project explored whether leachates and Persistent Organic Pollutant (POP) contaminants have the potential to dissociate from plastic particles and enter the bodies of fish.
+This has strengthened understanding of potential impacts of pollution on fish and the ecotoxicological effects of pollution at an ecosystem level that could change species composition, food web interactions, and community structure.
+This project was delivered by the Institute of Natural Resources.

 6) The use of nappies and biochar as a soil amendment to restore degraded lands

-This research project aims to assess the utility of low cost, simple and culturally acceptable options for the use of disposable nappies and biochar.
+This research project aimed to assess the utility of low cost, simple and culturally acceptable options for the use of disposable nappies and biochar.
 Lack of solid waste sanitation services in some rural (and urban) areas means that people have limited options for safe disposal of nappies.
 Rural communities in the uMkhomazi Catchment also face challenges of land degradation and fodder shortages for livestock in winter.
-Our project seeks to test if nappies and biochar can be used as fertiliser on contour based grass hedges that serve the dual purpose of reducing erosion in degraded agricultural lands while also providing a source of quality fodder for livestock.
-This project is being delivered by the Institute of Natural Resources.
+This project sought to test if nappies and biochar can be used as fertiliser on contour based grass hedges that serve the dual purpose of reducing erosion in degraded agricultural lands while also providing a source of quality fodder for livestock.
+This project was delivered by the Institute of Natural Resources.

 7) A feasibility analysis of cost effective biological wastewater treatment options for the dairy sector in South Africa

-This project is exploring the feasibility of using low-cost biological wastewater treatment methods for mitigating the negative environmental effects of this wastewater.
-Working with the Durban University of Technology and dairy farmers and milk processers, the Institute of Natural Resources is investigating the physico-chemical composition of dairy wastewater and how different microbial treatments can digest the wastewater.
+This project explored the feasibility of using low-cost biological wastewater treatment methods for mitigating the negative environmental effects of this wastewater.
+Working with the Durban University of Technology and dairy farmers and milk processers, the Institute of Natural Resources investigated the physico-chemical composition of dairy wastewater and how different microbial treatments can digest the wastewater.

 8) Environmental monitoring of wetland recovery following an extreme pollution event

-An extreme pollution event involving agrochemicals in the uMhlanga River has provided the opportunity to track and monitor the recovery of the river’s estuary using an environmental monitoring process focussing on carbon as a key indicator.
-The project will be evaluating and providing recommendations on the utility of selected biomarkers and bioindicators for informing restoration of wetlands subject to extreme pollution events.
-This project is being delivered by the Institute of Natural Resources.
+An extreme pollution event involving agrochemicals in the uMhlanga River provided the opportunity to track and monitor the recovery of the river’s estuary using an environmental monitoring process focussing on carbon as a key indicator.
+The project evaluated and provided recommendations on the utility of selected biomarkers and bioindicators for informing restoration of wetlands subject to extreme pollution events.
+This project was delivered by the Institute of Natural Resources.

 9) Nature based solutions (NbS) for solid waste disposal: Community-led spring protection to ensure sustainable self-supply

-This project is developing and piloting a socio-ecological systems-based approach to capacitating rural communities to better understand and manage water self-supply from springs.
-This project is being implemented at sites within two catchments, namely the uMngeni catchment within the Gcumisa Traditional Authority, and the uMkhomazi catchment within Amangwaneni Traditional Authority.
-This project is being delivered by the Institute of Natural Resources.
+This project developed and piloted a socio-ecological systems-based approach to capacitating rural communities to better understand and manage water self-supply from springs.
+This project was implemented at sites within two catchments, namely the uMngeni catchment within the Gcumisa Traditional Authority, and the uMkhomazi catchment within Amangwaneni Traditional Authority.
+This project was delivered by the Institute of Natural Resources.

 10) Achieving community-led solid waste pollution mitigation at the catchment scale: The case of the uMkhomazi Catchment in KwaZulu-Natal, South Africa

-This project builds on a scoping year project and aims to understand, and co-develop solutions to address solid waste disposal in three communities (ranging from rural to urban) in important water resource areas.
-This project involves a series of engagements with communities using a participatory action research methodology to test different ways of disposing, recycling and repurposing solid waste.
-Included in this approach is a strong capacity development approach through knowledge exchange and awareness raising.
-This project is being delivered by the Institute of Natural Resources.
+This project aimed to understand, and co-develop solutions to address solid waste disposal in three communities (ranging from rural to urban) in important water resource areas.
+The project involved a series of engagements with communities using a participatory action research methodology to test different ways of disposing, recycling and repurposing solid waste.
+Key capacity building was included in this approach through knowledge exchange and awareness raising.
+This project was delivered by the Institute of Natural Resources.

 Project Partners